Perlan 2 aircraft hits blood-boiling altitude

 This meant the flight crossed the Armstrong Line, the point in the atmosphere beyond which the blood in a human's body will boil unless it's protected.

-Which means it's probably safe to say chief pilot Jim Payne and co-pilot Morgan Sandercock also have the Right Stuff.
+Which means it's probably safe to say chief pilot Jim Payne and co-pilot Tim Gardner also have the Right Stuff.

-The achievement, claimed on Perlan 2's Twitter feed, comes just days after the pair took the experimental glider to 62,000 feet and a year after it hit 52,221 feet over the same region, El Calafate in Argentine Patagonia.
+The achievement, claimed on Perlan 2's Twitter feed, comes just days after the experimental glider reached 62,000 feet and a year after it hit 52,221 feet over the same region, El Calafate in Argentine Patagonia.

 "Achieving the impossible"